drwahyudi/drwahyudi.github.io/CV/index.md

 ## Currently

 MPhil student at The University of Edinburgh
-- Project: *Tectonic geomorphology of the Himalayan frontal ranges which encompasses the use of topographic metrics and Optically Stimulated Dating to reconstructs landscape evolution.*
+- Project: *Tectonic geomorphology and evolution of the Himalayan frontal ranges*

 ### Specialized in